mahynski/mahynski/README.md

 I'm a chemical engineer at :briefcase: NIST working on developing computational tools including molecular simulation, machine learning, and reproducible workflows to facilitate research in the chemical sciences and related disciplines.
-You can find more information [here](https://nathan-mahynski.github.io/).
+You can find more information [here](https://nathan-mahynski.github.io/) and [here](https://www.nist.gov/people/nathan-mahynski).

 Broad research areas include:
 :fire: Thermodynamics, :diamond_shape_with_a_dot_inside: Colloidal self-assembly, :sushi: Food authenticity, :computer: Machine Learning